danforthcenter/plantcv/docs/erode.md

     - kernel - An odd integer that is used to build a kernel x kernel matrix using np.ones
     - i - Iterations, i.e. the number of consecutive filtering passes
     - device - Counter for image processing steps
-    - debug- Default value is False, if True, filled intermediate image will be printed
+    - debug- None, "print", or "plot".
+Print = save to file, Plot = print to screen.
+Default = None
 - **Context:**
     - Used to perform morphological erosion filtering.
 Helps remove isolated noise pixels or remove boundary of objects.
 - **Example use:**